wahiggins3/send-to-kindle-mcp/README.md

 ## Troubleshooting

+### Viewing Error Logs

+The server logs detailed information to help debug issues.
+To view logs in Claude Desktop:

+**macOS**:
+- Open Console.app (Applications → Utilities → Console)
+- Filter by "Claude" or search for "send-to-kindle"
+- Look for log messages with timestamps

+**Windows**:
+- Check the Claude Desktop logs in `%APPDATA%\Claude\logs\`
+- Or view logs in the Windows Event Viewer

+The logs will show:
+- Connection attempts to SMTP servers
+- Authentication steps and errors
+- Detailed error messages with troubleshooting hints
+- Configuration validation issues

 ### Email not sending

 - Verify your SMTP credentials are correct
 - For Gmail, ensure you're using an App Password, not your regular password
 - Check that less secure app access is not required (modern Gmail uses App Passwords instead)
+- Check the logs (see above) for specific error messages

 ### Document not appearing on Kindle